Posts

 Policy and Advocacy: Building Equitable Systems

-Accessible transit is not just about design or technology—it’s about policy.
-Governments and transit agencies that prioritize equity have created frameworks that ensure accessibility is embedded in every phase of planning, funding, and operation.
+Accessible transit is not just about design or technology — it is about policy.
+Governments and transit agencies that prioritize equity have built frameworks that embed accessibility into every phase of planning, funding, and operation.

-In the United States, the Americans with Disabilities Act (ADA) has been a cornerstone of transit reform, but advocates argue that enforcement and funding remain inconsistent.
-Cities like San Francisco have taken the lead, implementing policies that prioritize accessibility in all new transit projects.
-For example, the Bay Area’s Muni system has invested in low-floor buses and accessible stations, setting a benchmark for other regions.
+In the United States, the Americans with Disabilities Act (ADA) has been a cornerstone of transit reform since 1990, but advocates have consistently noted that enforcement and funding remain inconsistent.
+Cities like San Francisco have taken leadership roles, implementing policies that prioritize accessibility in all new transit projects.
+SFMTA's investment in low-floor buses, accessible stations, and continuing ADA compliance work has set benchmarks that other US agencies have followed.

 The Future of Accessible Transit